A collection of Indian tales of wit, wisdom, humour, bravery, devotion and lots more...

 The next moment he felt the soft trunk of Ganesha on his back.
 Looking up, to his awe, he saw the God smiling at him, his ears swaying.
 His majestic figure enthralled Nambi.

 Remembering his mission, he looked at the God and said, “Eat My Lord.
 Eat the sweet my mother has sent for you.
-Eat these fruits and coconut!!”
+Eat everything and these fruits and coconut too!!”

-Ganesha obliged him and smilingly ate up the sweet dumplings and with on swoosh of his trunk took the bananas and coconut and ate them up.
+Ganesha obliged him and smilingly ate up all the food Nambi had brought and with one swoosh of his trunk took the bananas and coconut and ate them up.

 Nambi was pleased immensely.
-He closed his eyes and said, “Thank you, my lord, thank you!” and when he opened his eyes, the God had disappeared.
+He closed his eyes and said, “Thank you, my lord, thank you!” and when he opened his eyes, Ganesha had disappeared.

-Few people who were waiting outside to get a small portion of the offering they got daily were disappointed when Nambi told them that the God had eaten it all.
-They muttered amongst themselves that Nambi, being a small kid would have devoured everything behind the closed doors and they left the temple grumbling.
+Few people who were waiting outside to get a small portion of the offering they got daily were disappointed when Nambi told them that Ganesha had eaten it all.
+They muttered amongst themselves that Nambi, being a small kid would have devoured everything behind the closed screen and they left the temple grumbling.

-Nambi ran home happily with the empty vessels and told his anxious mother about the pooja he performed.
+Nambi ran home happily with the empty vessels and told his anxious mother about the Pooja he performed.
 His mother was very happy.
-But the happiness lasted for a short moment.
-When the next moment Nambi said that the food offering was eaten up by the Lord, his mother’s heart sank.
+But the happiness lasted for just one moment.
+When the next moment Nambi said that the food offering was eaten up by Ganesha, his mother’s heart sank.

 “When did this small boy learnt to tell lies so skilfully?” she thought to herself.
 When Nambi repeated the same story again and again, the mother started imagining the worst, that the boy had become unstable in mind.
 Due to her love for the child, she did not beat him but could only curse her ill luck.